 Billiken Parent and Family Association volunteers serve actively in planning events, marketing and communication, building membership and supporting parent and family functions throughout the year, as their schedules allow.

 For more information, contact the Office of Parent and Family Engagement at email@example.com.

-The Saint Louis University Billiken Parent and Family Association executive board members are ready to answer any questions you may have.
+The Saint Louis University Billiken Parent and Family Association volunteers are ready to answer any questions you may have.

 I was interested in being a part of the BPFA to help bridge the gap between parents and their Billikens.
 As an accountant, adjunct instructor and teacher of ACT prep, I see another side to the parent/young adult dynamic for which I have always felt I could offer a buffer.
 As parents, I feel we spend 18 years guiding our children in all aspects of their lives while preparing them to spread their wings and fly when they go off to college or into the world itself.
 Unfortunately, no one prepares the parents for the major shift pertaining to the direction that information flows.
 I am excited to work with families, students, SLU organizations, and other BPFA board members to assist in any way I can.
 I know this year will be a great year, and with your help, there is nothing we can’t accomplish!

-My husband and I are excited to have recently joined SLU’s BPFA Executive Board.
+My husband and I are excited to have recently joined SLU’s BPFA volunteer committee.
 We volunteered because we believe in Jesuit education and feel strongly about serving our community.
 We look forward to developing friendships, sharing our talents, and becoming even more deeply rooted in our city.

 My advice to fellow parents about how they could help their college students is to simply be there when they need you and to encourage them to utilize the resources SLU provides them.
 SLU has so many paid professionals available to lend a helping hand throughout this transition to adulthood.